SumoLogic/sumologic-documentation/docs/search/search-query-language/parse-operators/parse-xml-formatted-logs.md

 The `text()` function will pull the text value of the element.
 The results would return a field named `first_name` with the value of `Sally`.

-To parse the second `user` element in the array you could use the following:
+To parse the second `user` element in the array you'd use the following:

 ```sql
 * | parse xml "/users/user[2]/first_name/text()" as first_name